neveretth/apollo/Documentation/kernel.md

 In the future the plan is to add noncompete conditions, meaning two kernel modules could execute at the same time.

+### Kernel trigger vs preprocessing
+A kernel trigger is intended ONLY to interact with module-specific code, whereas the preprocessing kernel interacts with other module code (hydro, mainly).

 ### Note on Kernel MP
 There are two implementations of apollo expected by the build system: apollo, and apollo-rocm. apollo-rocm is linked with ROCm, and is passed the